MDaily7/Life-Expectancy-In-the-US/README.md

 ## Project Overview
 ### Reason for Topic
 We are interested in knowing how health, race, and income factors affect life expectancy and which state or county overall has the highest life expectancy.
-Our hypothesis is that counties with a higher percentage of people who smoke, don't excersise regularly and suffer from obesity will have a lower life expectancy.
+Our hypothesis is that counties with a higher percentage of people who smoke, don't excercise regularly and suffer from obesity will have a lower life expectancy.
 We also predict that other factors such as high male to female pay gap and low median income will

 ### Source Data
 County Health Ranking & Roadmaps: https://www.countyhealthrankings.org/